Belews Lake: Contamination

 In 1986, the coal-fired power plant stopped releasing selenium rich wastewater into the lake and instead sent dry ash waste to a landfill for disposal.
 In the following years, sport fish, like bluegill and largemouth bass, were stocked and were successfully re-established in the lake.
 Selenium concentrations in the water were measured at less than 1 microgram per liter in 1996 compared to a high of 20 micrograms per liter during the period of selenium loading into the system.
 Additionally, selenium concentrations in fish tissues were found to be 85-95% lower in 1996 compared with the period of active wastewater loading into the lake.
 Despite the decrease in selenium concentrations in the water and in fish tissue, reproductive impairment was still observed in fish ten years after the wastewater release was halted.
 This was due to the tendency selenium has to accumulate in sediments and slowly release back into the food web.
 The presence of high selenium concentrations in sediments at the bottom of the lake also poses risk for quick reintroduction into the lake's food web if there were a disturbance event like a storm that mobilized the sediments.
 Other factors extending the time it took the lake to recover was how long it takes the lake to flush out contaminated water because of its long retention time and the low rates of new water inflow both of which helped selenium persist in the lake ecosystem.

-Other Ecological Concerns
+Other ecological concerns

 In 2011, a species of bass called Alabama bass was illegally introduced to Belews Lake for sportfishing.
 In 2017, a dramatic decrease in the Largemouth bass population in Belews Lake was observed while the number of invasive Alabama bass rose quickly.
-There are concerns that smallmouth bass may also be extirpated from the lake because of interbreeding and competition with Alabama Bass.
+There are concerns that smallmouth bass may also be eradicated from the lake because of interbreeding and competition with Alabama Bass.
 To address this issue, North Carolina officials eliminated catch limits on the number and size of Alabama bass that can be caught from Belews Lake to help mitigate the ecological damage these invasive fish cause.
 A study undertaken at Lake Norman, another reservoir in North Carolina created by Duke Energy, found the introduction of Alabama bass caused a significant shift in species composition and a decline in Largemouth bass population over ten years that never recovered.